 Commercial wall coating in Salford

-Greater Manchester gets a lot of rain, and Salford’s commercial buildings spend a large part of the year wet.
-That is the starting point for any honest conversation about commercial wall coating in Salford: the product matters far less than whether the wall beneath it is sound, dry enough to coat and properly prepared.
-National Coating Specialists surveys first and specifies second, which is the only order that works in a climate like this one.
+We’ve seen a lot of wet walls in Greater Manchester, and Salford’s commercial buildings catch their share of rain.
+That’s the starting point for us.
+The product we put on matters far less than whether the wall beneath it is sound, dry enough to coat and properly prepared.
+We survey first and specify second.
+It’s the only way to get a coating to stick in a climate like this.

 From red brick to modern render

-The stock here runs from Victorian and early twentieth-century red brick, former mills, workshops and trade buildings still earning their keep, through post-war commercial blocks, to the modern rendered and clad developments around the Quays and the city fringe.
-Each ages differently in persistent rain.
-Brick suffers eroded pointing and spalled faces; older painted render cracks and lets water track behind the film; some modern thin-coat render systems stain and crack at stress points.
-Working out which problem you actually have is the survey’s first job, and it cannot be done from a photograph.
+Around here, we’re dealing with everything from Victorian and early twentieth-century red brick, those old mills, workshops and trade buildings still earning their keep, through post-war commercial blocks, right up to the modern rendered and clad developments around the Quays and the city fringe.
+Each one ages differently in persistent rain.
+Brick suffers eroded pointing and spalled faces.
+Older painted render cracks and lets water track behind the film.
+Some modern thin-coat render systems stain and crack at stress points.
+Figuring out what your actual problem is, that’s the survey’s first job, and we can’t do it from a photograph.

 How the process works

 We visit the building and inspect every elevation we can reach.
-Moisture readings, adhesion checks, crack mapping and a proper look at the rainwater goods, since a blocked hopper or split downpipe is behind a surprising share of wall damp.
-The findings become a written recommendation setting out preparation, any repairs, and the coating system if one is appropriate, with access and working hours agreed around your trading.
-We provide the same survey-led service in Manchester, Trafford, Eccles and Bolton.
+We take moisture readings, do adhesion checks, map out the cracks and have a proper look at the rainwater goods, because a blocked hopper or split downpipe is behind a surprising amount of wall damp.
+The findings become a written recommendation setting out the preparation, any repairs needed, and the coating system if one’s appropriate.
+We’ll agree access and working hours around your trading, too.
+We bring this same survey-led approach to Manchester, Trafford, Eccles and Bolton.

-Before you commission anyone, ours or otherwise, these are reasonable things to insist on:
+Before you commission anyone, us or otherwise, these are reasonable things to insist on:

-- A physical survey of the building, not a price from photographs
+- A physical survey of the building, not a figure guessed from photographs

 - Moisture readings shared as figures, not just summarised